developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 * **RhoElements -** disables scanning when RhoElements is in the foreground.

 ### Profile0
 Profile0 is a generic Profile that automatically takes effect for any app that comes to the foreground that has not been associated with DataWedge.
 This can be useful for quickly acquiring data using an app that has just been installed, for example, or when using an app that has not yet been configured by an administrator for use with DataWedge.
-All parameters of Profile0 can be edited except its association.
+All parameters of Profile0 can be edited except its association. **Note: Profile0 cannot be used with IPWedge**.

 **Profile0 also can be disabled within a Profile**.
 This provides a measure of security by restricting output to applications or servers to which DataWedge has been specifically associated.